IABTechLab/uid2docs/docs/portal/api-keys.md

 1. Find the key in the list that needs to be rotated.
 1. Add a new key with the same permissions as the key that needs to be rotated.
 For details, see [Adding an API Key](#adding-an-api-key).
 1. Update your UID2 implementation to use the new key instead of the key that needs to be rotated.
-1. Ensure the new key is being used without issues, For example, make sure there is no degradation to the service or error logs related to the API key usage.
+1. Ensure the new key is being used without issues.
+For example, make sure there is no degradation to the service or error logs related to the API key usage.
 1. Delete the old key.
 For details, see [Deleting an API Key](#deleting-an-api-key).